GaijinEntertainment/DagorEngine/prog/gameLibs/daRg/_doc_dev/input_architecture.md

   |   onPanelMouseEvent(panel, hand, event, DEVID_VR) -> pointingEvent(DEVID_VR)
 ```

+VR surface hits are only recorded in `spatialInteractionState` (UV in `hitPos`);
+no events are dispatched for them here.
+The host reads that state via
+`isAnyPanelPointedAtWithHand()` etc.

 ### VR Stick Scroll

 The host calls `setVrStickScroll(hand, scroll)` each frame.
 During `update()`,
-`updatVrStickScroll()` applies scroll deltas to the panel or main screen under each hand.
+`updateVrStickScroll()` applies scroll deltas to the panel or main screen under each hand.

 ### Notes